 Citations to relevant provisions in the NEM and Rule 21 tariffs

-Proposal 3: Utilities will support development of DC metering standards by participating in the EMerge Alliance initiative
+Proposal 3: Utilities will support development of DC metering standards by participating in the EMerge Alliance initiative or equivalent as engineering resources are available

 Status

 Consensus

 Discussion

 In order for a DC-coupled system to technically and cost-wise replicate a standard metering arrangement utilized by an AC-coupled system, a DC meter may be required to directly measure the output of the NEM-eligible generator.
 However, there are currently no standards for revenue-grade DC meters as there are for AC meters.
 As the number and variety of behind-the-meter DC applications grow, the development of a DC metering standard may become increasingly important to support technology-agnostic interconnection rules.